Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/assessment/assessment-strategy.md

 assignment, then you should ask questions about your grade in that pull request, bearing in mind the need to @-mention the course instructor in the body of your comment.
-Students can continue to discuss the graded assignment with the course instructor until they understand all of the technical topics that were the focus on the particular assignment.
+Students can continue to discuss the graded assignment with the course instructor until they understand all the technical topics that were the focus of the particular assignment.

 ## Advance Feedback on an Assignment